vifezdev/Lunar-Hub/README.md

 - **Spigot 1.8.8**

 # Usage
-Unauthorized use of this project or its source code is prohibited without explicit permission from vifez
+Unauthorized commercial distribution of this project or its source code is prohibited without explicit permission from vifez

 ---
 **©** Copyright @ vifez 2025, All rights reserved.